dtinth/redux-waitfor/README.md

 __You might not need to use this.__
 See this discussion: [waitFor leads to wrong design](https://github.com/facebook/flux/issues/209).
+Also see this discussion about [reducers depending upon each other on Redux](https://gist.github.com/gaearon/d77ca812015c0356654f#gistcomment-1466314).

-In the motivation section, I’ve explained the alternative without using `waitFor`, but since I’ve alread spent time creating, testing, and documenting this thing, I’ll put it online anyway.
+In the motivation section, I’ve explained an alternative without using `waitFor`, but since I’ve alread spent time creating, testing, and documenting this thing, I’ll put it online anyway.